 Cyber bullying is not just seen in the movies.
 Cyber bullying is real and harms hundreds of teens almost every day.
 For as long as anyone can remember, bullies have been around in almost everyone’s everyday life.
 Whether they are at school or in other parts of our social and personal life, they have been and are present.
 Cyber bullying can result in serious physical and emotional damage to young teens, which can lead to devastating outcomes.
 Parents need to be aware of what goes on in the lives of their children behind their phone and computer screens.
 Because of the progression in technology, social media applications such as Facebook, Instagram, Twitter, and Snapchat give bullies a new platform for violence conveniently behind their screens.
+Parents today need to be aware of the ways to prevent cyberbullying more than ever.

 A Word from a Professional